Because today is October 4th, which can only mean one thing – it’s National Cinnamon Bun Day.

 While popular every day of the year, on October 4th the bountiful buns sell like, well, hot cakes.

 Somewhat surprisingly, the tradition of National Cinnamon Bun Day isn’t all that old.

-In 1999 staff at Sweden’s Hembakningsrådet (‘Home Baking Council’) scratched their collective heads and tried to think of ways to celebrate the organization’s fortieth anniversary.
+In 1999, staff at Sweden’s Hembakningsrådet (‘Home Baking Council’) scratched their collective heads and tried to think of ways to celebrate the organisation’s fortieth anniversary.
 Perfectly gauging the tastes of a nation, the Council announced the introduction of an annual feast day.